-Weighing 1.9kg, the device is installed with a standard 110v-250v/50-60Hz general power outlet (GPO).
+Weighing 1.9kg, the device is installed with a standard 110V-250V/50-60Hz general power outlet (GPO).
 The battery lasts for a whole day in practice.

 The handheld unit uses artificial intelligence (AI) and spectroscopy to rapidly assess skin lesions for potential cancer.
 The desktop base supports wireless charging, eliminating the need for any wall-mounted installation or hardware.
 Its small footprint and ergonomic design allow it to be set up quickly on a desk.

-Details of DermaSensor cancer detection device
+Details of the DermaSensor cancer detection device

 The unit captures five quick recordings through the scans, which are then analysed by a proprietary machine learning system, delivering an instant high-risk or low-risk result.

-Clinical study demonstrating the DermaSensor device’s potential
+Clinical study demonstrating the DermaSensor’s potential

 Benefits of the DermaSensor device

-The device lets clinicians make more confident clinical decisions, improves the standard skin examination process and enhances the reimbursement level.
+The device enables clinicians to make more confident clinical decisions, improves the standard skin examination process and enhances the reimbursement level.